ddugovic/lishogi-discord/readme.md

 # Features

-1. Link your lichess username with this bot to get customized commands!
+1. Link your lishogi username with this bot to get customized commands!

 # Command List
 ```
 !arena [username]
-    Find an upcoming or recent arena created by lichess (or a user)
+    Find an upcoming or recent arena created by lishogi (or a user)
 !deleteuser
-    Deletes your lichess username from the bot's database
+    Deletes your lishogi username from the bot's database
 !help
     Sends a list of available commands
 !playing [username]